 With everyone concerned about their absences, people would no longer be open about their lives.
 Open communication among employees between employees and managers would hinder the culture of the company and make it toxic.

-Employees with a constant need to be present in the workplace would lose work-life balance, which can take a toll on their personal life, giving disappointed and angry employees.
+Employees with a constant need to be present in the workplace would lose work-life balance, which can take a toll on their personal life.
+As per a recent survey, it was found that 54% of employees in the U.S do not use all their tme-off days resulting in disappointed and angry employees.

 Rigid workplace means a rigid life.
 This means angry employees meaning high employee turn over rate.
 If you do not address wrong employee absence management practices sooner and leave it to become a culture to stay, the ultimate effect would be employee churn.
 More and more employees would quit your organization and cause a lack of resources and a lack of reputation for your company.
 Your company’s recruitment rates would also come down if word spreads around that the absence management procedure is not employee-friendly.